-The average full coverage car insurance premium for 25-year-olds is $2,176 per year, which is significantly more than the overall U.S. average annual full coverage premium of $1,771 per year.
-Minimum coverage costs an average of $654 per year for 25-year-olds, whereas the national average is $565 per year.
+The average full coverage car insurance premium for 25-year-olds is $2,473 per year, which is significantly more than the overall average annual full coverage premium of $2,014 per year.
+Minimum coverage costs an average of $747 per year for 25-year-olds, while the national average is $622 per year.

 At 25 years old, you may have more experience than teen drivers and as a result, pay lower average rates than when you were younger.
 However, you likely still have significantly less experience than a 40-year-old driver.
-While your rates should continue to decrease as you get older, you may still pay higher-than-average premiums for several years.
+While your rates should continue to decrease as you age until your 70s, you may still pay higher-than-average premiums for several years.
 Your driving record is another key factor in determining your auto insurance rates.
 Speeding tickets, accidents and other infractions may negate age-related premium reductions.

 Most states take gender into consideration when rating policies.
-Males tend to engage in riskier driving behavior than females, which can lead to more frequent or serious accidents.
+Males tend to engage in riskier driving behavior than females, which may lead to more frequent or serious accidents.
 Because of this, the average male driver tends to have higher premiums than the average female driver.
 This difference may not be relevant in states that do not allow gender as an insurance rating factor.
 These include California, Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania.